Defining Decarbonization and Net Zero

 Employee commuting and business travel.

-Waste disposal.
+Waste management and disposal.

 Downstream Activities: